 I’ve found each of these to be a great help.
 Let me know if you have other useful resources, and what you think of these.

 Karin Marcus: Birding Through Cancer, A Seasons of Change Journey.
-This inspirational memoir takes you on one woman’s journey weathering a frightening diagnosis by immersing herself in nature.
+This inspirational memoir takes you on one woman’s journey of weathering a frightening diagnosis by immersing herself in nature.
 She shares the Seasons of Change model as a guide for navigating change and describes how she drew important lessons from nature as she underwent treatment.

 Cheryl Richards: The Art of Extreme Self-Care.
 Twelve strategies for transforming your life through extreme self-care.
 It’s written for a general audience.